aparnajyothi-y/setup-node/docs/advanced-usage.md

       # Setup Node.js
       - name: Setup Node.js
-        uses: actions/setup-node@v5
+        uses: actions/setup-node@v6
         with:
-          node-version: '18'
+          node-version: '24'

       # Install dependencies
       - run: npm install
 ```

-> **Notes**:

-> By only restoring the cache and not saving it, you prevent unnecessary writes during workflow runs.
+> **Notes**: By only restoring the cache and not saving it, you prevent unnecessary writes during workflow runs.

-> This pattern is useful in any workflow, including main branches, feature branches, forks, or PRs.

-> actions/cache handles all restore/save logic and is the recommended solution for caching dependencies.

-> For more advanced caching scenarios, see Caching dependencies to speed up workflows.

 ## Multiple Operating Systems and Architectures